 In the Old Testament stories, David, who foreshadows Jesus, showed that he could have killed Saul but did not, thus demonstrating both power and mercy.
 Jesus also demonstrated his power and mercy.
 He demonstrated his power by blinding Saul and his mercy by healing him.

 In all cases the man named Saul repented.
 In the Old Testament King Saul returned to his earlier desire to kill David after the first demonstration of mercy.
 David moved to Philistine territory after the second reconciliation so King Saul was not given a chance to turn against David after David's second act of mercy.
 In the New Testament, Paul's conversion was permanent.
 It is often the case that the New Testament story is a triumph where the Old Testament story is a tragedy.

 King Saul asked the witch at En-dor to call up the Prophet Samuel from the dead.
 Ananias was called upon to heal Paul of his blindness and ultimately to baptize him.
 In both cases someone from the persecuted group was called upon to help a man named Saul in a supernatural way.
-In both cases the person resists at first because of the obvious danger.
+Also in both cases the person resists at first because of the obvious danger.
 They are being asked to help a man named Saul who has been persecuting them.
 Furthermore, they will have to reveal to this person who has been persecuting them that they are part of the persecuted group.

 Finally, both stories involve communication with someone who had experienced physical death, Samuel in the Old Testament and Christ in the New.

 Many elements of Paul's conversion are foreshadowed in the several stories of King Saul discussed above.
 Also note, Old Testament tragedy often foreshadows New Testament triumph.